Exact Mobility Edges in a Disorder-Free Dimerized Stark Lattice with Effective Unbounded Hopping: Experimental Proposal and Stability

 Realizing this proposal requires addressing three key experimental imperfections: carrier frequency mismatch, potential leakage, and photon loss.

-First, the unavoidable mismatch in the central resonant frequencies of the two resonators introduces a constant energy offset $\delta_{BA}$ between the A and B sublattices, described by $H_{\text{offset}} = \sum_n \delta_{BA} b_n^\dagger b_n$.
-This term shifts the zero-energy reference of the B-leg [i.e. $\mathcal{V}(k,E)\to\mathcal{V}(k,E)+\delta_{BA}$ in Eq.~(\ref{eq:ODE})], adding a phase factor $\exp(-i\delta k/F)$ to the B-sublattice wavefunction in momentum space.
+First, the unavoidable mismatch in the central resonant frequencies of the two resonators introduces a constant energy offset $\delta_{\text{BA}}$ between the $A$ and $B$ sublattices, described by $H_{\text{offset}} = \sum_n \delta_{\text{BA}} b_n^\dagger b_n$.
+This term shifts the zero-energy reference of the $B$ leg [i.e. $\mathcal{V}(k,E)\to\mathcal{V}(k,E)+\delta_{\text{BA}}$ in Eq.~(\ref{eq:ODE})], adding a phase factor $\exp(-i\delta k/F)$ to the $B$ sublattice wavefunction in momentum space.
 Crucially, this constant shift does not alter the localization properties or the existence of the ME, as the quantization condition for discrete energies and the no-pole condition remains invariant.

-Second, imperfect locking of the modulation frequency to the FSR of resonator A introduces a residual ``leakage'' potential $V_n^A = \epsilon n$.
+Second, imperfect locking of the modulation frequency to the FSR of resonator A introduces a residual ``leakage'' potential $V_n^\text{A} = \epsilon n$.
 While any nonzero $\epsilon$ theoretically localizes the extended states in the thermodynamic limit, we must assess their stability within the finite bandwidth of realistic photonic lattices (several hundreds of modes~\cite{FrequencyComb_2019}).
 We simulate the fractal dimension ($D_2$) of the eigenstates for a system size $L=201$ ($N=100$) under a leakage potential $H_{\text{leak}} = \sum_n \epsilon n a^\dagger_n a_n$.
 As shown in Fig.~\ref{fig:exp}(b), the ME remains distinguishable and the continuum states retain their extended character ($D_2 \approx 1$) for leakage ratios $\epsilon/F \lesssim 10^{-2}$.
 This indicates that frequency locking stability on the order of 1\% of the Stark gradient is sufficient for observation.

 Third, the finite photon lifetime $\kappa^{-1}$ competes with the hopping timescales, damping the extended states before they can propagate across the frequency lattice.
 The experimental observable is the steady-state transmission spectrum, which corresponds to the Green's function of the system.
 For a laser injection at frequency $\Omega_0$ into the central mode of resonator A, the output field vector $\mathbf{s}_{\text{out}}$ is given by (see Appendix~\ref{app:input_output})